SENIORS MASSAGE at Health In The Bay.

 The ageing process brings with it a decreased ability to heal, particularly after surgery.
 Massage can again help seniors get their mobility back and help increase circulation.
 However, it is advisable to always check with your doctor to determine if massage is safe post surgery.

 Many seniors in today’s society are isolated, and as a result become lonely and depressed.
-The benefits of human touch provided by massage are priceless for some, and also provides the senior with a time to simply enjoy another human beings company.
+The benefits of human touch provided by massage are priceless for some, and also provides the senior with a time to simply enjoy another person’s company.
 Recent scientific research has shown that seniors undergoing regular massage therapy showed a dramatic improvement in their overall mood and attitudes towards life.
 Other benefits recorded by the study include reduced anxiety, improved posture, and healthier looking skin and muscle tone.

 Lastly, geriatric massage provides a profound sense of well-being to the senior that in turn helps to keep them active and motivated to look after their health.